 Innocence Project New Orleans (IPNO)

-Innocence Project New Orleans (IPNO) is hiring a staff attorney.
+Innocence Project New Orleans (IPNO) is hiring a staff attorney to work on innocence cases.
 We are looking for an energetic individual with relevant experience to help us free factually innocent prisoners from Louisiana’s prisons.
-This is a full time position with a minimum three year commitment.
+This is a full time position with a minimum two year commitment.

-Founded in 2001, IPNO frees innocent, life-sentenced prisoners, supports them living well and fully in the world after their release and advocates for sensible criminal justice policies that reduce wrongful convictions.
-IPNO is one of the most effective innocence organizations in the world.
-As of October 2019, we have freed or exonerated 36 innocent prisoners, who served over 830 years in prisons between them.
+Founded in 2001, IPNO is a nonprofit legal office that frees innocent people who are serving life sentences, supports them living well and fully in the world after their release, and advocates for sensible criminal justice policies that reduce wrongful convictions.
+IPNO has freed or exonerated 37 innocent people who have spent nearly 900 years in prison between them.

 About the Position: